Theory of the Elementary Particles: The masses of the -branch particles

 \section{The masses of the $\gamma$-branch particles}

-We will now assume, as seems to be quite natural, that the particles \emph{consist of the same particles into which they decay}, directly or ultimately.
+We will now assume, as seems to be quite natural, that \emph{the particles consist of the same particles into which they decay}, directly or ultimately.
+This assumption is fundamental for the explanation of the particles.
 We know this from atoms, which consist of nuclei and electrons, and from nuclei, which consist of protons and neutrons.
-Quarks have never been observed among the decay products of elementary particles.
+Quarks have never been found among the decay products of elementary particles.
 For the $\gamma$-branch particles our assumption means that they consist of photons.
-Photons and $\pi^0$\,mesons are the principal decay products of the $\gamma$-branch particles, the characteristic example is $\pi^0$ $\rightarrow$ $\gamma\gamma$ (98.8\%).
-Table 1 shows that there are decays of the $\gamma$-branch particles which lead to particles of the $\nu$-branch, in particular to pairs of $\pi^+$ and $\pi^-$ mesons.
+Photons and $\pi^0$\,mesons are the principal decay products of the $\gamma$-branch particles, the characteristic example is $\pi^0$ $\rightarrow$ $\gamma\gamma$ (98.82\%).
+Table\,1 shows that there are decays of the $\gamma$-branch particles which lead to particles of the $\nu$-branch, in particular to pairs of $\pi^+$ and $\pi^-$ mesons.
 It appears that this has to do with pair production in the $\gamma$-branch particles.
-Pair production is evident in the decay $\pi^0 \rightarrow$ e$^+$ + e$^- + \gamma$ (1.198\%) or in the $\pi^0$\,meson's third most frequent decay $\pi^0 \rightarrow$ e$^+$e$^-$e$^+$e$^-$ (3.14$\cdot10^{-3}$\%).
+Pair production is evident in the decay $\pi^0 \rightarrow$ e$^+$ + e$^- + \gamma$ (1.174\%), or in the $\pi^0$\,meson's third most frequent decay $\pi^0 \rightarrow$ e$^+$e$^-$e$^+$e$^-$ (3.34$\cdot10^{-5}$).
 Pair production requires the presence of electromagnetic waves of high energy.
 Anyway, the explanation of the $\gamma$-branch particles must begin with the explanation of the most simple example of its kind, the $\pi^0$\,meson, which by all means seems to consist of photons.
+We take 98.82\% for a good approximation of 100\%, and say that the $\pi^0$\,meson consists of photons.
 The composition of the particles of the $\gamma$-branch suggested here offers a direct route from the formation of a $\gamma$-branch particle, through its lifetime, to its decay products.
 Particles that are made of photons are necessarily neutral, as the majority of the particles of the $\gamma$-branch are.

 We also base our assumption that the particles of the $\gamma$-branch are made of photons on the circumstances of the formation of the $\gamma$-branch particles.
 The most simple and straightforward creation of a $\gamma$-branch particle are the reactions $\gamma$ + p $\rightarrow$ $\pi^0$ + p, or in the case that the spins of $\gamma$ and p are parallel \,\,$\gamma$ + p $\rightarrow$ $\pi^0$ + p + $\gamma^\prime$.
 A photon impinges on a proton and creates a $\pi^0$\,meson.
 The considerations which follow apply as well for other photoproductions such as $\gamma$ + p $\rightarrow \eta$ + p or $\gamma$ + d $\rightarrow \pi^0$ + d and to the photoproduction of $\Lambda$ in $\gamma$ + p $\rightarrow \Lambda$ + K$^+$, but also for the electroproductions e$^-$ + p $\rightarrow \pi^0$ + e$^-$ + p or e$^-$ + d $\rightarrow$ $\pi^0$ + e$^-$ + d, see Rekalo et al.\,\,[20].
 The most simple example of the creation of a $\gamma$-branch particle by a strong interaction is the reaction p + p $\rightarrow$ p + p + $\pi^0$.
 The electromagnetic energy accumulated in a proton during its acceleration reappears as the $\pi^0$\,meson.